axonivy-market/ai-assistant/ai-assistant-product/README.md

 }
 ```

-- **version**: Specifies the version of the AI Flow, which must align with the Ivy version.
+- **version**: specifies the version of the AI Flow, which must align with the Ivy version.

-- **id**: The unique identifier for the AI Flow.
+- **id**: the unique identifier for the AI Flow.

-- **name**: The name of the AI Flow.
+- **name**: the name of the AI Flow.

-- **type**: Always set to "FLOW".
+- **type**: always set to "FLOW".
 The AI Assistant can access various tools like Ivy tools, Knowledge Base tools, and AI Flows.
 By defining the type as "FLOW", you indicate that this tool is an AI Flow, allowing the AI Assistant to use it correctly.

-- **permissions**: Defines the roles or usernames of users authorized to use this AI Flow.
+- **permissions**: defines the roles or usernames of users authorized to use this AI Flow.

-- **description**: A detailed explanation of the AI Flow.
+- **description**: a detailed explanation of the AI Flow.
 The more thorough the description, the better the AI can understand how to use the AI Flow.

-- **usage**: Specifies when to use the AI Flow.
+- **usage**: specifies when to use the AI Flow.
 A clearer explanation ensures the AI can accurately select the appropriate flow to fulfill user requests.

-- **steps**: Lists the AI Steps that the AI Flow should execute to handle the user's request.
+- **steps**: lists the AI Steps that the AI Flow should execute to handle the user's request.
 Available step types:

    - **Switch**: decision-making element that guide AI in selecting the appropriate next action based on specific conditions.